areed2017/Encryption/README.md

 > >             ( d * exponent ) % φ(n) = 1
 > >
 > >     3.
 Using the exponent from the private key we can solve for d, there will
-> >         be multiple anwers for this where the range is infinit.
-Any of the possiblities
+> >         be multiple answers for this where the range is infinit.
+Any of the possibilities
-> >         may be choosen.
+> >         may be chosen.
 > >
 > >     4.
 Once choosen that number is set to the exponent of the public key.
 >